 The Compass Product Highlights

-- You must select a primary care provider (PCP) from the Compass network.
-Your PCP will be your first point of contact to see that you receive the highest quality of care at the right time.
+- You must select a primary care provider (PCP) from the NY Compass network.
+Your PCP will be your first point of contact to help you get care when you need it.
 You will be asked to select your PCP when you pay your first bill.

 Note: You won't have coverage if you go out of the network.
 This means you will have to pay the full cost of services.